Cluster Option

 How to Prepare the Model for Cluster Mode

-While the cluster mode and normal FLAC3D run generate identical results, one notable difference between them is that the cluster mode has an limitation on model input: it requires the input zone model to be topologically contiguous:
+While the Cluster option and normal FLAC3D runs generate identical results, one notable difference between them is that the cluster mode has an limitation on model input: it requires the input zone model to be topologically contiguous.

-No gap between model elements (zones and gridpoints).
+Gaps between model elements (zones and gridpoints) are not allowed.

-It is possible to cycle a model with non-contiguous mesh in a normal FLAC3D run, but cycling in cluster mode gives out an error during domain partitioning (Figure 8).
+It is possible to cycle a model with a non-contiguous mesh in FLAC3D without cluster mode, but cycling in cluster mode produces an error during domain partitioning (Figure 8).

 Use the Cluster Option Effectively

-While the FLAC3D cluster mode has been optimized for performance, the ultimate speedup depends on many factors, and ineffective usage of the cluster mode can slow down the solving process significantly.
-A few points are listed below to help the users get better performance with the cluster mode.
+While the FLAC3D Cluster option has been optimized for performance, the ultimate speedup obtained using it depends on many factors.
+Ineffective usage of the cluster mode can slow down the solving process significantly.
+A few points are listed below to help users in their efforts to achieve best performance.

-Create quality mesh: while non-conformal meshes and bad quality zones can work in cluster mode, they usually introduce more model elements (attach conditions, joints, etc.) which increases the memory usage and slows down cycling.
+Create a quality mesh: while non-conformal meshes and bad quality zones can work in cluster mode, they usually introduce more model elements (attach conditions, joints, etc.), which increases memory usage and slows down cycling.